aredridel/how-to-read-code/how-to-read-code.md

 ^ There's a lot of study of algorithmic source code out there because that's what academia produces: algorithms, the little, often mathematical ways of doing things.
 All the others are a lot more nebulous but I think a lot more interesting.
 They're certainly the bulk of what most people write when they're programming computers.

-^ Of course, sometimes, a bit of code does more than one of these things.
+^ Of course, sometimes, something does more than one of these things.
+Many times, in fact.
+Figuring out what it's trying to be can be one of the first tasks.

 ---